TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-hardware-nodereboot-motherboard-failure.md

 ### **Additional Information**
 > The Hardware Engineering team is working on the following long-term fixes to reduce the impact of these errors:
 > - Azure is continually working with manufacturers to identify and prevent failures through improvements in motherboard functional tests
-> - Improved logging providing better more accurate failure signatures to reduce or avoid impact to customers due to motherboard failures
+> - Improved logging to provide better more and more accurate failure signatures to reduce impact to customers
 > - Improvements to failure prediction telemetry and tighter restrictions to approved motherboard PCBA vendors
 >
 > We are continuously working to improve the platform to reduce incidences of virtual machine unavailability.